ndebuhr/cloud-native-workstation/README.md

     gcloud container clusters get-credentials YOUR_CLUSTER --zone YOUR_ZONE
     ```
 1. Helm install

-    (configure values.yaml in the helm directory)
+    (Configure values.yaml in the helm directory, then...)
     ```
     cd helm ..
     helm install . \